clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/community.md

 ## Videos About Clojure

 Videos of talks about Clojure are often made available on [InfoQ](https://www.infoq.com/clojure), and [Clojure YouTube channel](https://www.youtube.com/user/ClojureTV).
+In addition, here are some other video learning resources:

  * [Full Disclojure](https://vimeo.com/channels/fulldisclojure/videos) is a series of screencasts about Clojure
  * [Clojure Concurrency Tutorial](https://pluralsight.com/training/Courses/TableOfContents/clojure-concurrency-tutorial)